 | WMU News

-Read more stories about Bronco entrepreneurs in the W Magazine.
+Read more stories about Bronco entrepreneurs in the spring 2018 issue of W Magazine.

 KALAMAZOO, Mich.—Entrepreneurship is an adventure with a long list of challenges business owners gustily embrace by launching and trying to sustain an enterprise.

 The need to take calculated risks, financial and otherwise, may be at the top of that list.
 But making the requisite pivot—or, more likely, pivots—at the right times is not far below.

 As the market changes, when an essential employee departs, when a principal investor has a caveat or a potentially lucrative idea requires a change in the business model, mustering the wherewithal to reposition can be crucial to surviving and thriving.

 In the W Magazine's Bronco entrepreneurs edition, several successful alumni business owners reveal how they got started and made key maneuvers to keep their entrepreneurial aspirations on course.

 "The world of an entrepreneur and startup business is full of pivots," says Adam McFarlin, a 2008 graduate who founded Kalamazoo Candle Company four years ago in its namesake town and now sells products in 200-plus stores in more than a dozen U.S. states.

 "You're constantly learning better ways to do things, learning from your customers, expanding production or learning new production techniques, and really learning what it is you want in your business.
 Even hiring people turns into a pivot when you find out someone has an underlying talent you aren't utilizing."